Last Updated on March 5, 2021

 Exhibits are not permanent, so this place is worth multiple return visits.

-The City of Raleigh Museum is this article’s first of many things that we included in our guide to a weekend in Raleigh.
+The City of Raleigh Museum is this article’s first of many museums in Raleigh that we’ll mention.

 Contemporary Art Museum of Raleigh (CAM)

 Ahead-of-the-game art and innovative experiences await as you stroll through the Contemporary Art Museum of Raleigh (CAM).
 By highlighting non-traditional exhibitions by living artists, the works at CAM remain thought-provoking and especially relevant to today’s issues.

 The Haywood Hall House and Gardens are where you can tour the oldest house within Raleigh’s original city limits!
 The site was built by John Haywood in 1792 and represents family life during the development of North Carolina’s statehood.

 Today, it is a museum and venue that hosts special events and weddings.
 Tours of the house are available on the second & fourth Thursdays.